rippedpiracy/docs/PC-Software/Games.md

 [**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=71837) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats that can be used as a config file for Greenluma, CreamAPI and more.
 Can also be used to verify SHA1 checksums of the latest build of any Steam Game that can be used to verify Game integrity.

-[**Tulip Steam Game Packer**](https://cs.rin.ru/forum/viewtopic.php?t=114211) - CLI Steam Games Downloader, has wide range of features such as: automatically archiving, downloading platform specific (Windows, Mac, Linux) content, option to pick different branches and more.
+[**Super Steam Packer**](https://cs.rin.ru/forum/viewtopic.php?t=131328) - Steam Games Downloader, has wide range of features such as: automatically archiving, downloading platform specific (Windows, Mac, Linux) content, option to pick different branches and more.
 [**DepotDownloader**](https://github.com/SteamRE/DepotDownloader) - CLI Steam Depot Downloader, can individually download DLCs and other Depots of Games (if the DLCs have their own Depots) that you own.
 It can also download individual manifest files, meaning you can download older versions of Depots/Games/DLCs.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamDepotDownloaderGUI](https://github.com/mmvanheusden/SteamDepotDownloaderGUI) - GUI version.
 *<small>To find the Depot IDs of various Depots, you can visit <https://steamdb.info/>, go on the page of the game and select "Depots" on the sidebar.
 There, you'll find the Depot IDs of various packages you can download.</small>*